 - If the weather permits it, leave the window partially open to let fresh air in and keep yourself alert.

-- Do not use cell phones or other types of wireless communication device when traveling at speed; even a momentary lapse in concentration could be deadly.
+- Do not use cell phones or other types of wireless communication devices when traveling at speed; even a momentary lapse in concentration could be deadly.

 Driving at night

 Driving at night is always more dangerous than driving during the day, even on well-lit and otherwise safe stretches of roadway.
 In addition to experiencing limited visibility, driving at night means you are more likely to be fatigued or sharing the road with other drivers who are.
 It is best to avoid driving at night whenever possible, though if you can’t, here are the rules you need to consider: